Introduction

 The top 3 Mistakes People Make For ISO 27001 Annex A 5.27 are

 This is the most common mistake made by organisations.
 A documented information security incident management plan is essential for effective incident response.
-It should include the following:
+It should include the following a process for root cause analysis and lessons learnt.

 Even if you have a documented information security incident management plan, it is not enough to simply have the plan.
 The plan must be implemented in order to be effective.
 This means assigning responsibility for implementing the plan, providing training on the plan, and testing the plan.